Where to Dine

 This buzzy restaurant is located in the 3S Artspace, so it's a great place to eat before seeing some live music, an art show, or a performance.
 The menu stands on its own though, and a new chef has recently revamped it with entrees like slow-roasted pork shoulder and mushroom pappardelle.

-Located in Maine on Badger’s Island, Morrison's not only offers spectacular views of the harbor, but has super friendly service and receives rave reviews for its lobster bisque in addition to lobsters off the boat.
+Located in Kittery, Maine on Badger’s Island, Morrison's not only offers spectacular views of the harbor but also has super friendly service.
+They receive rave reviews for their lobster bisque in addition to lobsters off the boat.
 Don’t forget to bring cash because they don’t take anything else, and you’re encouraged to BYOB as they don’t serve alcohol.

 Is there anything cozier than a big bowl of handmade pasta?
 Louie's delivers on the comfort food with its Italian staples like tagliatelle bolognese and ravioli filled with celery root, leeks, and truffles.